-The probability of an event occuring on a probability density function between two values, and , is equal to the area under the curve from to .
-For example, the probability of an event occuring within standard deviation of the mean of a normal distribution is equal to .
+The probability of an event occurring on a probability density function between two values, and , is equal to the area under the curve from to .
+For example, the probability of an event occurring within standard deviation of the mean of a normal distribution is equal to .
 The general integral forms for calculating probability for PDFs are given below:

-There are three commons strategies, discussed below, for calculating these probabilities using the standard normal distribution: 1) Use a statistical function such as
+There are three common strategies, discussed below, for calculating these probabilities using the standard normal distribution: 1) Use a statistical function such as

 NORM.S.DIST as implemented in Excel and Google Sheets.
 2) Use the normal cumulative distribution function (CDF) defined with the error function.
 3) Look up the probability corresponding to a z-value in a table.

 The cumulative distribution function is described in the equation above.
 The output of the standard normal CDF is equal to the output of the